 Pleasure in Reading Tradition

-This paper examines architecture as performative space, firstly, as an interface between movement, temporality and physical configuration, and secondly, through signification, reading and representation.
-Drawing on field-work, its starting point is the observation of a vernacular church interior in the village Zavoj, Republic of Macedonia, during the Day of the Holy Mother, in which ceremony, incense, song, liturgy and prayer, were mixed with geometry, volume, surface and iconography; and further animated through the movements of women’s bodies going about their rituals.
+This paper examined architecture as performative space, firstly, as an interface between movement, temporality and physical configuration, and secondly, through signification, reading and representation.
+Drawing on field-work, its starting point was the observation of a vernacular church interior in the village Zavoj, Republic of Macedonia, during the Day of the Holy Mother, in which ceremony, incense, song, liturgy and prayer, were mixed with geometry, volume, surface and iconography; and further animated through the movements of women’s bodies going about their rituals.

 If we call this mixture an “atmosphere” through which architecture is moved beyond its material enterprise, how can it be understood and read?
 Architectural representation alone, as plan, section and elevation, is insufficient since its focus on form and geometry presents a clear separation from atmosphere and other traces of activity.
-Field-work data will be framed as a dialectical relationship between, on the one hand, an “architectural frontier” of plan and elevation and, on the other, the “textual data” of stories, legends, and histories.
+Field-work data was framed as a dialectical relationship between, on the one hand, an “architectural frontier” of plan and elevation and, on the other, the “textual data” of stories, legends, and histories

 The first of the Centre for Memory, Imagination and Invention seminars, held on Friday 8 August at the Deakin University Melbourne City Centre, was a great success.
 The presentations were:

-Dean Brandum (PhD completion seminar
+Dean Brandum (PhD completion seminar)